 Theoretically, WireGuard should offer improved performance in the way of:

 - Faster at establishing connections/reconnections (faster handshake)

-Although not yet ready for prime time, WireGuard should work very well across different platforms.
+Although full implementation has been somewhat delayed, WireGuard should work very well across different platforms.
 WireGuard supports Mac OS, Android, iOS, and Linux, with Windows support still in development.

 Another interesting feature with WireGuard is that it utilizes public keys for identification and encryption, whereas OpenVPN uses certificates.
 This does create some issues for utilizing WireGuard in a VPN client, however, such as key generation and management.

 5. Now merged into Linux kernel and released from beta

 On March 29, 2020, it was announced that WireGuard will be officially included in the 5.6 Linux kernel.
 This is big news that many privacy enthusiasts have been waiting for.